 Under Delaware law, "[e]xpress contractual provisions always supersede the implied covenant," Gerber v.
 Enter.
 Prod.
 Holdings, LLC, 67 A.3d 400, 419 (Del.
 2013), overruled on other grounds by Winshall v.
 Viacom Int'l Inc., 76 A.3d 808, 815 n.13 (Del.
 2013), and "one generally cannot base a claim for breach of the implied covenant on conduct authorized by the terms of the agreement," Dunlap v.
 State Farm Fire & Cas.
 Co., 878 A.2d 434, 441 (Del.
 2005).
 Here, however, the stock certificates upon which the class plaintiffs rely provide for dividends "if declared by the Board of Directors, in its sole discretion."
 J.A.
 248. A party to a contract providing for such discretion violates the implied covenant if it "act[s] arbitrarily or unreasonably."
 Nemec v.
 Shrader, 991 A.2d 1120, 1126 (Del.
 2010); see also Gerber, 67 A.3d at 419 ("When exercising a discretionary right, a party to the contract must exercise its discretion reasonably" (emphasis omitted)).
-What is arbitrary or unreasonable depends upon "the parties' reasonable expectations at the time of contracting."
-Nemec, 991 A.2d at 1126; see also Gerber, 67 A.3d at 419.
-Virginia law similarly provides "where discretion is lodged in one of two parties to a contract . . . such discretion must, of course, be exercised in good faith."
+Virginia law similarly provides "where discretion is lodged in one of two parties to a contract ... such discretion must, of course, be exercised in good faith."
 Historic Green Springs, Inc. v.
 Brandy Farm, Ltd., 32 Va.
 Cir.
 98, at 3 (Va.
 Cir.
 1993) (alteration in original); see also Va.
 Vermiculite, Ltd. v.
 W.R.
 Grace & Co.- Conn., 156 F.3d 535, 542 (4th Cir.
 1998).

-We remand this claim, insofar as it seeks damages, for the district court to evaluate it under the correct legal standard, namely, whether the Third Amendment violated the reasonable expectations of the parties at the various times the class plaintiffs purchased their shares.
-We note that the class plaintiffs specifically allege that some class members purchased their shares before the Recovery Act was enacted in July 2008 and the FHFA was appointed conservator the following September, while others purchased their shares later, but the class plaintiffs define their class action to include more broadly "all persons and entities who held shares . . . and who were damaged thereby," J.A.
+We remand this claim, insofar as it seeks damages, for the district court to evaluate it under the correct legal standard, namely, whether the Third Amendment violated the reasonable expectations of the parties.
+We note that the class plaintiffs specifically allege that some class members purchased their shares before the Recovery Act was enacted in July 2008 and the FHFA was appointed conservator the following September, while others purchased their shares later, but the class plaintiffs define their class action to include more broadly "all persons and entities who held shares ... and who were damaged thereby," J.A.
 262-63.
-The district court may need to redefine or subdivide the class depending upon what the various plaintiffs could reasonably have expected when they purchased their shares.
-For those who purchased their shares after the enactment of the Recovery Act and the FHFA's appointment as conservator, the analysis should consider, inter alia, (1) Section 4617(b)(2)(J)(ii) (authorizing the FHFA to act "in the best interests of the [Companies] or the Agency"), (2) Provision 5.1 of the Stock Agreements, J.A.
+The district court may need to redefine or subdivide the class depending upon what that court determines were the various plaintiffs' reasonable expectations.
+If the district court determines the enactment of the Recovery Act and the FHFA's appointment as conservator affected these expectations, then it should consider, inter alia, (1) Section 4617(b)(2)(J)(ii) (authorizing the FHFA to act "in the best interests of the [Companies] or the Agency"), (2) Provision 5.1 of the Stock Agreements, J.A.
 2451, 2465 (permitting the Companies to declare dividends and make other distributions only with Treasury's consent), and (3) pertinent statements by the FHFA, e.g., J.A.
 217 ¶8, referencing Statement of FHFA Director James B. Lockhart at News Conference Announcing Conservatorship of Fannie Mae and Freddie Mac (Sept.
 7, 2008) (The "FHFA has placed Fannie Mae and Freddie Mac into conservatorship.
-That is a statutory process designed to stabilize a troubled institution with the objective of returning the entities to normal business operations.
+[Conservatorship] is a statutory process designed to stabilize a troubled institution with the objective of returning the entities to normal business operations.
 FHFA will act as the conservator to operate the Enterprises until they are stabilized.").

 The district court also held the class plaintiffs "fail to plead claims of breach of the implied covenant against the [Companies]" because they allege only that the FHFA's actions were arbitrary and unreasonable.
-Perry Capital LLC, 70 F. Supp.
+Perry Capital LLC, 70 F.

+Supp.
 3d at 239.
 This is a distinction without a difference because the action they challenge - the FHFA's adoption of the Third Amendment - was taken on behalf of the Companies.
 The Companies and the FHFA are thus identically situated for purposes of this claim.